When President James Garfield expired in September 1881

 Thus there's also substantial plausibility in Puzder's own recent statement, as quoted at Breitbart: Puzder Changes Tune on Immigration: ‘I Will Fiercely Defend American Workers’ Over Foreigners

-As Secretary of Labor, I will fiercely defend American workers and implement my piece of the ten point plan the President-elect laid out.
+My job as a business person is to maximize profits for my company, employees and shareholders.
+My job as the Secretary of Labor, if confirmed, is to serve U.S. citizen workers – that is my moral and constitutional duty.
+The public spoke loud and clear in this election, and delivered a mandate to protect American workers.
+It makes no economic sense to spend trillions on welfare and jobless benefits for out of work Americans while bringing in foreign workers to fill jobs in their place.As Secretary of Labor, I will fiercely defend American workers and implement my piece of the ten point plan the President-elect laid out.
 President-elect Trump’s plan to establish new immigration controls will boost wages and ensure that open jobs are offered to American workers first.
 Hire American and Buy American is our policy, and the one supported by voters in both parties.
 I will not provide guest worker visas to companies that break the rules, and will support reforms to raise wages for Americans — I know the system from the inside, and will be the best champion American workers have had.[Emphases added]

 The first passage I've boldfaced in the Puzder statement is an astonishingly refreshing acknowledgement of reality, the very opposite of the perpetual moans over "labor shortages

 And the second bolded passage is right in line with what sundance said about Puzder's suitability for the job.
 As commenter "EOD" at Boyle's article wrote

-Bring in a guy who was for Illegal Aliens working in the USA and have him turn to your side.... all the while knowing all the players and the ins and outs of Illegal Aliens.
+Trump is a genius.Bring in a guy who was for Illegal Aliens working in the USA and have him turn to your side.... all the while knowing all the players and the ins and outs of Illegal Aliens.

 .
 And in the happy, latter alternative, it needn't be because Puzder experienced a conversion on the road to Damascus

 Altogether, if Puzder presents us with a "Nixon goes to China" performance, it will be analogous to Trump himself following up on his overarching promise to "drain the swamp."
 As Mark Steyn explained on July 10, 2015 ("Last Stand of the Old White Males

 The Donald is not really a conservative, nor much of a Republican.
 He's given more or less evenhandedly to both parties over the decades, because, at Trump's level, that's just the price of doing business in a sclerotic and corrupt republic.